 When people pour their hearts expressing their emotions before the Lord in prayer, a sense of relief and comfort comes upon their souls.
 For the Holy Spirit is called the comforter (John 14:16) who comforts the broken in heart.
 No one can fully understand what we are going through like the One who loved us enough to give up His life to save us (John 3:16).

-Although God uses our emotions that we may grow in grace, it should not be the basis of our relationship with God.
+Although God uses our emotions that we may grow in grace, it should not be the basis of our relationship with Him.
 For “faith is the substance of things hoped for, the evidence of things not seen” (Hebrews 11:1).
 Faith is a settled assurance, based on confidence that God will fulfill His promises, whereas emotions are like the waves of the sea that rise and fall without notice.
 Therefore, we should not dismiss our faith because of how we feel.
 We should instead stand firm on the Word of God regardless of how we feel (1 Corinthians 16:13).

 In His service,